The student team at Whitelaw Twining is motivated and dynamic. Meet these talented professionals as they take early steps in their legal careers.

 In her spare time.
 Jasman enjoys playing basketball, staying active, and hiking.
 She shares her passion for sports by watching hockey and basketball games with her friends and family.

-Lexie is currently pursuing her JD at the University of British Columbia.
 Prior to moving to Vancouver, she completed a Bachelor of Arts Honours Degree in Psychology at the University of Saskatchewan.
-During her undergraduate studies, Lexie devoted herself to serving as a peer support worker at the Students’ Union Women’s Centre.
+During her undergraduate studies, Lexie volunteered as a peer support worker at the Students’ Union Women’s Centre.

-In her spare time, Lexie enjoys going to the beach and exploring to uncover new thrift stores, workout classes, and coffee shops.
+In her spare time, Lexie enjoys travelling, going to the beach, and exploring to uncover new thrift stores, workout classes, restaurants, and coffee shops.

 Lexie is looking forward to gaining practical legal experience across different fields, forging new connections, and learning from her peers and colleagues at Whitelaw Twining.